 Glazing the surface:

-Did the permanency of the tea stains scare you?
+Did the permanency of stains scare you?
 Have no fear, one of the more forgiving ways to give your object an antique tone is to use a glaze.

 Valspar makes a few different glazes.
 Mocha glaze is great for brown tones.
 And Asphaltum adds some pretty gray tones.